AntoLindo/AUESOME---Robustness-Test/README.md

 CODE_3.py : Adding the preprocessing of the DFT and the DCT t the network code in the trasformation phase.
 VERY IMPORTANT: Conv layers of ResNet have been updated to have 9 layers instead of 3: DFT MAGNITUDE (R+B+G) + DFT PHASE (R+B+G) + DCT (R+B+G)
 In this way we might find a stonger pattern recognition power in the network.

+make_subset.py : is a Python code to create a randomized subset of 10% of elements out of the original dataset and resize them to have the long edge of 512px.
+Now we are working with 2400 real images and 2400 fake images for the training set.

 data_preproc.py : is a Python code to compute the 3 channels DFT magnitude and phase and the DCT of a given image.